Jaso-N7/htdp/README.markdown

 ## About

-This is practice from both edX's (UBCx HtC1x) How to Code: Simple Data and most of the exercises from the books HtDP/1e & HtDP/2e
+Practice and solutions to exercises from both edX's (UBCx HtC1x) How to Code: Simple Data and most of the exercises from the books HtDP/1e & HtDP/2e.

 ## Installation